 - Avoiding contact with people who are ill

-- Cleaning frequently touched objects, like phones
+- Cleaning frequently touched objects, such as phones

-For the curious, pork products do not pose any risk of transmitting swine flu and are safe to eat when properly handled and prepared.
+For the curious, pork products don't pose any risk of transmitting swine flu and are safe to eat when properly handled and prepared.
 Typical flu pathways, such as coughing and not washing hands, are the routes of transmission for this illness, so personal hygiene and limiting contact with people who are sick is the best way to prevent infection.
 If you're feeling flu-ish, rest, pay attention to your symptoms, and consider visiting or calling your health care provider.

 Can’t find information on the site about your health concern or issue?